abdulqadirs/distance-vector-routing-protocol/README.md

 Upon initialization, each router creates a distance-vector update packet and sends this packet to all direct neighbours.
 Upon receiving this distance-vector update packet, each neighbouring router will incorporate the provided information into its routing table.
-Each router periodically broadcasts the distance-vector update packet to its neighbours every 10 seconds.
+Each router periodically broadcasts the distance-vector update packet to its neighbours.

 On receiving distance-vector update packets from all other routers, a router builds up